githubplayer5/gp5test2-clone/README.md

 ## We will clone this repository
 ## we have cloned already and now we will pull
 ## we have pulled and no we will fetch and merge
+## we will fetch and then pull instead of merge